 Our Day Spa at Groton Wellness Center offers Lymphatic Drainage.
 Manual Lymph Drainage is a very precise, light-to-the-touch therapy recognized by both the international spa and medical communities.
-Dr. Vodder’s Manual Lymphatic Drainage (MLD) is the perfect spa rejuvenation therapy.
+Lymphatic Drainage is the perfect spa rejuvenation therapy.
 The effects of this technique are numerous.
 Beyond its tonic effect on the central nervous system, it can bolster the immune system.
 It also stimulates lymph vessels, helping to move the lymph and drain connective tissue.
 By facilitating detoxification through the elimination of metabolic waste, it enables the flow of fresh oxygen in the body and the absorption of nutrients.

 - Promotes relaxation/rejuvenation

 - Joint/tissue pain

 There are a few contraindications to Lymphatic Drainage.
 Often referred to as the ‘great normalizer’ because of its ability to re-establish homeostasis (balance) in the body.

 - Active Cancer